What is a Toyota certified collision center?

 Equipment standards

-- Aluminum welding equipment, Toyota vehicles increasingly use aluminum structural components, which require different welding techniques and dedicated equipment separate from steel welding tools.
-Cross-contamination between aluminum and steel can cause corrosion and weaken welds.
+- Aluminum welding equipment, Toyota vehicles increasingly use aluminum structural components requiring dedicated equipment separate from steel welding tools to prevent cross-contamination and corrosion

-- Vehicle measuring systems, Computerized measuring equipment verifies that structural geometry is restored to factory specifications after collision damage.
+- Vehicle measuring systems, Computerized equipment verifies structural geometry restoration to factory specifications

 Training and I-CAR requirements